mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 Specifically, we will be using files from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).

-* This section will use the `surveys.csv` file that can be downloaded from the [`Week_8/data`](https://raw.githubusercontent.com/EEOB-BioData/BCB546X-Spring2017/master/Week_8/data/surveys.csv) folder of the course repository.
+* This section will use the `surveys.csv` file that can be downloaded from the [`python-bcb546`](https://github.com/EEOB-BioData/BCB546X-Fall2017/tree/master/python-bcb546) folder of the course repository.
-Download this file (either directly using the link or by pulling from the course repo) and copy it to your `python-bcb546` directory.
-* Be sure that `surveys.csv` is in `python-bcb546` and not `python-bcb546/data`.
-Otherwise, you must change your directory to `python-bcb546/data` before starting the exercises or include the `data` directory in your file path when opening the file in Python.
+Pull from the course repository and change to to `python-bcb546` or copy the `surveys.csv` file to the directory from which you would like to work.

 In this lesson, we are studying the species and weight of (_vertebrate_) animals captured in plots in our study area.
 The observed data are stored as a `.csv` file (comma-separated value): each row holds information for a